Use the Search Bar

-The Bloomberg Law Search Bar is the primary tool for both searching legal content and navigating the features of the site.
+The Bloomberg Law Search Bar is the primary tool to search legal content and navigate the features of the site.
 It allows you to run searches from anywhere in Bloomberg Law so you can quickly get to the information you want.
 Use the Search Bar to find case law, news, company information and more.

-Click on any of the suggestions to view the suggested content, or simply hit enter to run your keyword search across all legal content.
+Click on any of the suggestions to view the suggested content, or [Enter] to run your keyword search across all legal content.

-You can also limit your search to specific sources by clicking the Select Sources link on the right side of the Search Bar.
+To limit your search to specific sources, click the Select Sources button on the right side of the Search Bar.

 To search for a document by citation, enter your citation into the Search Bar, and click the link the drops down.

-You can also search for a book or treatise by title by entering the title into the Search Bar and selecting the book you want from the dropdown list.
+To search for a book or treatise, enter the title into the Search Bar and select the book/treatise from the drop-down menu.

 To change the search context, click on the pulldown menu on the left side of the Search Bar and click on your desired context.